cwcyau/hdruk-phd-handbook/course_docs/admin.md

 As part of your studentship you can claim for all reasonable travel and subsistence expenses incurred from attending HDR UK training events and activities.
 The amounts are indicated in your award letter.

-**Support funds are provided to your university by HDRUK and you should seek to reclaim costs from your university in the first instance.**
+**Support funds are provided to your university by HDR UK and you should seek to reclaim costs from your university in the first instance.**

 You should verify with your university that any expenditure is eligible for a claim *before* making any non-refundable bookings or incurring any costs.
 As Wellcome-funded students you should also check that expenditure complies with [Wellcome expenditure rules](https://wellcome.org/grant-funding/guidance/costs-grantholders-can-claim).